Utah Utes: "Utah Man" controversy

-Due to some portions of the Utah fight song's lyrics potentially being interpreted as sexist and racist, there have been attempts to change portions of the song.
+Due to some portions of the Utah fight song's lyrics potentially being interpreted as insensitive or discriminatory, there have been attempts to change portions of the song.
 Most notably, in 1984, a University of Utah vice president proposed changing the lyrics “Who am I, sir?
 A Utah man am I” to “Who am I, friend?
 A Utah fan am I”; in 2000, an entirely new song was written to replace “Utah Man” as the university's official fight song, but failed to gain popularity.

 In addition to the repeated line “a Utah man am I”, the line “Our Co-eds are the fairest” has been criticized both for potentially objectifying women and seeming to prefer lighter skin tones.
 On April 22, 2014, members of the ASUU voted to push for changes to specific portions of the song's lyrics.
 These changes are summarized in the official ASUU Joint Resolution 11 as follows: